DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Results

 \subsection{Fovea Localization on Normal and Diseased Images}

 In Table~\ref{table-path}, we separately evaluate the performance of fovea localization for normal and diseased cases in \texttt{Messidor} and \texttt{PALM} datasets to assess the robustness of our method.
-We compare our proposed Bilateral-Fuser to several widely used segmentation networks, including UNet~\cite{ronneberger2015u}, U2 Net~\cite{qin2020u2}, and a hybrid version of TransUNet with ResNet50 for patch embedding~\cite{chen2021transunet}.
-The models of Bilateral-ViT, Bilateral-ViT/Lit and our Bilateral-Fuser are identical to those used in Table \ref{table-SOTA}.
+We compare our proposed DSFN to several widely used segmentation networks, including UNet~\cite{ronneberger2015u}, U2 Net~\cite{qin2020u2}, and a hybrid version of TransUNet with ResNet50 for patch embedding~\cite{chen2021transunet}.
+The models of Bilateral-ViT, Bilateral-ViT/Lit and our DSFN are identical to those used in Table \ref{table-SOTA}.

-In Table~\ref{table-path}, our proposed Bilateral-Fuser achieves the lowest error (Err) with the smallest computational cost (FLOPs) on both datasets.
-Bilateral-ViT~\cite{song2022bilateral} and our proposed Bilateral-Fuser both obtain 100\% accuracy from $1/2 R$ to $2R$ on all the \texttt{Messidor} images, and achieve 100\% accuracy of $1R$ and $2R$ on normal \texttt{PALM} images.
-Compared to existing methods, Bilateral-Fuser demonstrates superior performance on almost all metrics on \texttt{Messidor}.
-Although Bilateral-Fuser has only 0.25 times FLOPs (62.11G) compared to Bilateral-ViT (249.89G), it achieves the best performance on diseased images of \texttt{PALM} from $1/4 R$ to $2R$, with up to 7.54\% improvement compared to the other methods ($1/4 R$, Diseased).
-Its improvement is significantly increased to 18.86\% ($1/4 R$, Diseased) compared to Bilateral-ViT/Lit (83.05G, \ie, the network with the closest FLOPs to Bilateral-Fuser).
-Thus, our proposed Bilateral-Fuser is highly reliable in fovea localization on both normal and diseased fundus images with high efficacy.
+In Table~\ref{table-path}, the proposed DSFN achieves the lowest error (Err) on both datasets.
+Bilateral-ViT~\cite{song2022bilateral} and DSFN both obtain 100\% accuracy from $1/2 R$ to $2R$ on all the \texttt{Messidor} images, and achieve 100\% accuracy of $1R$ and $2R$ on normal \texttt{PALM} images.
+Compared to existing methods, DSFN demonstrates superior performance on almost all metrics on \texttt{Messidor}.
+As shown in Table~\ref{table-lit} and Table~\ref{table-path}, although DSFN has only 25\% FLOPs (62.11G) compared to Bilateral-ViT (249.89G), it achieves better performance on diseased images of \texttt{PALM} from $1/4 R$ to $2R$, with up to 7.54\% improvement compared to the other methods ($1/4 R$, Diseased).
+Its improvement is significantly increased to 18.86\% ($1/4 R$, Diseased) compared to Bilateral-ViT/Lit (83.05G, \ie, the network with the closest FLOPs to DSFN).
+Thus, our proposed DSFN is highly reliable in fovea localization on both normal and diseased fundus images with high computational efficacy.